Indianapolis 500 pace cars: Caution periods

 Through 1978, the pace car was only used at the start of the race, and was not used during caution periods.
 Since 1979, the pace car has also been used to pack up the field during caution flag periods.
 The ceremonial driver drove only at the start of the race.
 During caution periods, when the pace car is utilized to pace the field, a trained official has been the driver.
 In some cases, the officials utilize two separate pace cars (exactly the same models) one each for the start of the race, and the caution periods.
-Currently, the pace car driver for the caution periods is the same driver who drives the pace car for the Indy Racing League during all other events.
+Currently, the pace car driver for the caution periods is the same driver who drives the pace car for the IndyCar Series during all other events.

 Cars

 Starting in the mid-1950s, the auto manufacturer who provided the official pace car started selling replica pace cars to the general public.
 In many cases, the official on-track pace car was modified from its street-legal counterpart.
-Strobe lights, rolls bars, multi-point harnesses, television camera mounts, two-way communication (for officials), and removing the air conditioning, are among some of the more routine modifications made for the actual pace car.
+Strobe lights, roll bars, multi-point harnesses, television camera mounts, two-way communication (for officials), and removing the air conditioning, are among some of the more routine modifications made for the actual pace car.
 Some official pace cars, however, have undergone extensive performance modifications, including suspension, transmission, or even engine modifications from their production counterpart (the 1990 Chevrolet Beretta is an example of this).
 Race-duty pace cars may also have the factory fuel tank replaced with a fuel cell, and usually have an on-board fire extinguisher installed.
 The special edition production replicas available to the public usually come with full paint and "Indy 500" decals, and may be part of a performance package upgrade.

 In addition, the track typically is provided with dozens of lower-end ("base model") pace car production replicas (or different makes by the same manufacturer) for use as festival cars throughout the month.
 Examples of this practice date back to the mid-1920s.
 The company who provides the pace car also often provides safety trucks for use at the track.
 For instance, in 1994, the Ford Mustang Cobra was chosen as the primary pace car.
 Ford Motor Company provided numerous Mustang GTs (a "stripped-down" model) for festival use.
 In 1996, the Dodge Viper GTS was chosen as the pace car.
 Rather than providing a fleet of Vipers, Chrysler provided numerous Stratus, Intrepids, and Special Edition Rams for festival use.